qihongl/learn-hippo/docs/paper_task_encoding/progress.md

 - 2026-08-30: implemented complete `a1`–`b1`–`b2` rollouts, forced encoding
   schedules, exact expected task reward, RM/DM/NM working-memory resets, and profile-specific lure availability.
 Five rollout behavior tests pass.
+- 2026-08-30: added supervised prediction/retrieval objectives and a reproducible
+  training stage that can run with episodic memory absent or under a forced encoding schedule.
+A repeated exact trial is learnable in the training test.